-(a) Specified Period(s)/ Specified Interest Payment Dates: (b) Business Day Convention: [Floating Rate Convention/Following Business Day Convention/Modified Following Business Day Convention/Preceding Business Day Convention] (c) Additional Business Centre(s): [] (d) Manner in which the Rate of Interest is to be determined: [Screen Rate Determination/ISDA Determination] (e) Party responsible for calculating the Rate of Interest: [Fiscal Agent: [name]/other] (f) ISDA Determination: Floating Rate Option: [] Designated Maturity: [] - Reset Date: [] (In the case of a LIBOR, EURIBOR or STIBOR based option, the first day of the Interest Period) (g) Screen Rate Determination: - Reference Rate: [] month [[currency] LIBOR / EURIBOR/STIBOR] Interest DeterminationDate(s): [] (Second London business day prior to the start of each Interest Period if LIBOR (other than Sterling or euro LIBOR), first day of each Interest Period if Sterling LIBOR and the second day on which the TARGET2 System is open prior to the start of each Interest Period if EURIBOR or euro LIBOR) Relevant Screen Page: [] (In the case of EURIBOR, if not Reuters EURIBORO ensure it is a page which shows a composite rate or amend the fallback provisions appropriately) (h) Linear Interpolation: [Not Applicable/Applicable - the Rate of interest for the [long/short] [first/last] Interest Period shall be calculated using Linear Interpolation (specify for each short or long interest period)] (i) Margin(s): [+/-] [] per cent. per annum (j) Minimum Rate of Interest: [] per cent. per annum (k) Maximum Rate of Interest: [] per cent. per annum (1) Day Count Fraction: [Actual/Actual (ISDA)] [Actual/Actual] Actual/365 (Fixed) Actual/365 (Sterling) Actual/360
+(f) Dete ermination Date e(s): [[] in each year][Not Applicable] Ext last cas nert regular interest payment dates, ignoring ended Maturity Date in the case of a long or short coupon.]
+(NB: This will need to be amended in the e of regular Interest Payment Dates which are not qual duration.)]
+8: Only relevant where Day Count Fraction is ual/Actual (ICMA)) (ii) Floati ng Ra te Provisions: [Ap plicable/Not Applicable] not applicable, delete the remaining subparagraphs his paragraph) (a) cified Period(rest Payment D [1 (b) Busi iness Day Conv vention: Cor pating Rate Convention/Following Business Day avention/Modified Following Business Day avention/Preceding Business Day Convention] (c) Add itional Busines s Centre(s): [] (d) nner in which rest is to be det [Sc: reen Rate Determination/ISDA Determination] (e) - y responsible : Rate of Interest [Fis cal Agent: [name]/other] (f) ISD A Determination on: Floating Rate Option: [1 Designated M laturity: [1 Reset Date: [1 the case of a LIBOR, EURIBOR or STIBOR based ion, the first day of the Interest Period) (g) Scre en Rate Detern nination: Reference Rat te: [] month [[currency] LIBOR / EURIBOR/STIBOR] - Interest Date(s): Determination [] Inte LIB LIB Sys: cond London business day prior to the start of each crest Period if LIBOR (other than Sterling or euro OR), first day of each Interest Period if Sterling OR and the second day on which the TARGET2 tem is open prior to the start of each Interest Period URIBOR or euro LIBOR) Relevant Scre en Page: [] ens the case of EURIBOR, if not Reuters EURIBOROl ure it is a page which shows a composite rate or end the fallback provisions appropriately)